-• This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).
+This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).

 • The front hand guard is not designed solely to activate the chain brake.
-Another important feature is that it reduces the risk of the chain hitting your left hand if you lose grip of the front handle.
+Another important feature is that it reduces the risk of your left hand hitting the chain if you lose grip of the front handle.